Українська

 The building of the provincial zemstvo was built by the architect Vasyl Krychevsky in the Art Nouveau style with elements of the Ukrainian folk style (this fact caused dissatisfaction of Emperor Mykola II).
 The interior painting was made by prominent artists Serhiy Vasylkivsky and Mykola Samokysh.
 The facade is decorated with coats of arms of county towns of the province.

-The basis of the museum's exposition was laid in 1891 by scientist Viktor Dokuchayev.
+The foundation of the exposition of the local history museum in Poltava was laid in 1891 by the scientist Viktor Dokuchayev.
 Today there are more than 300,000 exhibits in 40 museum halls and vaults.
 Among the rarities - the ancient Egyptian collection, works of ancient and oriental art, Cossack relics.

 Konstytutsiyi Street, 2 Poltava